adamz799/tf_flownet2/README.md

 ### Environment

-This code has been tested with Python2.7 and TensorFlow1.2.1 based on CUDA8.0 and CuDNN5.1, with single GTX1060.
+This code has been tested with Python2.7 and TensorFlow1.2.1 based on CUDA8.0 and CuDNN5.1, with GV100.
 The system is Ubuntu 16.04.

 ### Installation